improvedk/improve.dk/source/_posts/sparse-column-storage-ndash-the-sparse-vector/sparse-column-storage-ndash-the-sparse-vector.md

 image_85.png

-In a previous post I detailed how we [identify complex columns like sparse vectors](/identifying-complex-columns-in-records/), so I won’t go into too much detail there.
+In a previous post I detailed how we [identify complex columns like sparse vectors](/identifying-complex-columns-in-records/), so I won't go into too much detail there.
 The two red bytes is the single entry in the variable length offset array, with a value of 0x8023 = 32.803.
 Once we flip the high order bit (identifying this column as a complex column) we get an offset value of 35.
 Thus we know that the remaining 20 bytes in the record is our sparse vector.

 ## The sparse vector structure